 The questionnaire should be completed as soon as the relationship is established and before an award is accepted so any mitigating actions can be taken, such as making appropriate changes to the research sub-agreement and the department’s project management plan.
 The completed questionnaire should be sent to email@example.com for independent assessment by the Research Office.
 A summary of the risks identified and any recommended mitigating actions will be provided to the PI, Department, Faculty Reesearch Services and Faculty Contracts.

 A comprehensive Overseas Research Toolkit is also available to guide PIs and Departments working with overseas partners at both Pre-Award and Post-Award stages, providing best practice advice, guidance and further recommendations for developing and managing international relationships.
+International research collaboration has huge benefits but there are also some potential risks.
+Trusted Research guidance and advice will help researchers make informed decisions.

-Due Diligence Responsibilities and Exceptions
+Due Diligence Responsibilities

 Due Diligence Accordion